Choate-Robotics/Programming-SOPs/docs/git/creating_a_new_project.rst

 2. Under the tab 'Repository Template', select 'Choate-Robotics/DriveCode-Template'.
 This will use the template repository as a base for your new project, and contains all the necessary files and test automation to get started.

+3. Make sure to include all branches from the template repository.
+This will ensure that you have all the necessary repository rules.

-3. Name your repository.
+4. Name your repository.
 This should be the name of your project, and should be descriptive.
 For example, if you are making a robot that shoots balls, you might name it "Ball-Shooter".

    .. important::